 You may encounter an alternate spelling, "Freezout" instead of "Freezeout."
 To bird lovers, either way is acceptable. ,

 The snow geese usually begin to reach Freezeout in early March, where they rest up from a nearly 1,000 mile flight from California.
 Best viewing of the birds is from sunrise to 10:00am and from 4:30pm until sunset.
 Binoculars, telescopes, a light lunch, and possibly warm clothing will make your viewing more enjoyable.

 In April, the snow geese head for Alberta and central Saskatchewan in Canada.
 There they mass with hundreds of thousands of other snow geese from Texas and other Gulf Coast States.
 In a series of shorter flights, the geese then make their way to nesting grounds on the wind swept, extreme northwest Arctic coast of Canada.

 Early morning as the birds lift-off by the tens of thousands to feed in nearby harvested grain fields

 There are various dirt roads and trails near the lake, which may be muddy in the spring.
 Nearby county roads also can provide great views of swarms lifting off the lake to feed in nearby fields.

-Freezeout Lake is located 40 miles west of Great Falls along US Highway 89 between Fairfield and Choteau.
+Freezeout Lake is located 40 miles west of Great Falls along US Highway 89 between Fairfield and Choteau, Montana.
 Access the area from US Highway 89, or Frontage Road from Fairfield, to various turnouts and parking areas year-round.